Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Remove excess heat within the enclosure, so you do not damage the internal components.

-Data management is the centre of your unified development process.
-Gain more control by leveraging managed user permissions, version control and cloud storage.
+Data management is the center of your unified development process.
+Gain more control by leveraging managed user permissions, version control, and cloud storage.

 Administrative tools

-Assign permissions and grant rights to stakeholders inside or outside of your organisation with a collection of advanced administrative tools.
+Assign permissions and grant rights to stakeholders inside or outside of your organization with a collection of advanced administrative tools.

 User management